 The ability to listen actively, speak clearly and communicate articulately is seen as a fundamental part of the learning process.
-Oracy underpins the development of reading and writing, and is key to progress in all subjects.
+Oracy underpins children's development and is key to progress in all subjects and life beyond education.

-At St Anne's we encourage effective communication skills, good oracy leads to higher thinking and deeper understanding.
-We strive to develop oracy skills through the curriculum, lunchtimes, extra-curricular activities and the whole school ethos of the school.
+At St Anne's we encourage effective communication skills and believe that excellent oracy leads to higher thinking and deeper understanding.
+We strive to develop oracy skills through the curriculum, lunchtimes, extra-curricular activities and the whole school ethos.

 What is Oracy?